matt2east/new2017/rebilly-test2/README.md

 npm install path <br />
 npm install request <br />

-2. In your terminal while in the project directory, run the command "node app". <br /> <br />
+2. In your terminal while in the project directory, run the command "node app". <br />

 3. You will see an input form.
 Do a search and consume the API. <br />